IBM/jenkins101/lab-02/README.md

-# Lab02 - Create an OpenShift Pipeline with Jenkins Pipeline Build Strategy on OpenShift 3
+# Using a Pipeline Build Strategy on OpenShift 4.3

+With the release of OpenShift Pipelines based on Tekton, the pipelines build strategy has been deprecated.
+Users should either use Jenkins files directly on Jenkins or use cloud-native CI/CD with Openshift Pipelines.

 OpenShift Pipelines give you control over building, deploying, and promoting your applications on OpenShift.
 Using a combination of the Jenkins Pipeline Build Strategy, Jenkinsfiles, and the OpenShift Domain Specific Language (DSL) (provided by the OpenShift Jenkins Client Plug-in), you can create advanced build, test, deploy, and promote pipelines for any scenario.